Mother Funders

-Mother Funders is an American reality documentary television series that premiered on June 14, 2015, on Bravo.
-The show follows the members of Parent Teacher Organization in the small town of Locust Grove, Georgia as they try to benefit their children's local elementary school by raising and donating money.
+Mother Funders is an American reality television series that premiered on June 14, 2015, on Bravo.
+The show follows the members of Parent Teacher Organization in the small town of Locust Grove, Georgia, as they try to benefit their children's local elementary school by raising and donating money.
 Bravo aired a 30-minute preview special of the show on May 10, 2015.